Can Ear Piercings Help To Treat Headaches?

 Ear Piercing as an Alternative Medicine

 It’s been claimed that ear piercings — specifically a daith piercing — can potentially relieve symptoms caused by a headache.
+Tragus piercings have also been mentioned in the past, but there is no evidence to back up effectiveness.

-This piercing is made on the most inside fold of your ear, namely the crus helix or daith.
+The daith piercing is made on the most inside fold of your ear, namely the crus helix or daith.
 It’s derived from the discipline of acupuncture.
 Acupuncture is a Chinese medicine that uses needles to penetrate the skin in certain regions of the body.
 It claims that health complaints will be treated, or symptoms relieved, by the body’s response to the needles.

 How Does a Daith Piercing Work?